 Zion Oil and Gas Leadership

-John M. Brown – Founder and Executive Chairman of Zion’s Board of Directors
+John M. Brown – Founder, Chief Executive Officer, and Executive Board Chairman

 John M. Brown, the company’s founder, has been Chairman of the Board of Directors since its organization in April 2000.
-He served as CEO until September 2004, and as President of Zion until October 2001.
-In January 2010, Mr. Brown was appointed Executive Chairman.
-In October 2012, Mr. Brown was appointed by the Board as the Interim Chief Executive Officer in addition to continuing as the Executive Chairman.
-On January 1, 2014, Mr. Brown was appointed as the Chief Executive Officer and continuing as the Executive Chairman.
-Effective June 15, 2015, Mr. Brown has stepped down from the role as CEO.
-Mr. Brown has extensive management, marketing and sales experience, serving as corporate director of purchasing at GTE Valeron, a subsidiary of GTE Corporation from 1966 to 1986, and as corporate director of procurement at Magnetek, Inc. during 1988-89.
-Until 2012, Mr. Brown has been also an officer and director of M&B Holding Inc. a provider of cement walls and floors for industrial buildings, office buildings and home developers.
+Mr. Brown has extensive management, marketing, and sales experience, serving as corporate director of purchasing at GTE Valeron, a subsidiary of GTE Corporation from 1966 to 1986, and as corporate director of procurement at Magnetek, Inc. during 1988-89.
+Until 2012, Mr. Brown has been also an officer and director of M&B Holding Inc. a provider of cement walls and floors for industrial buildings, office buildings, and home developers.